 See my CV for projects not listed here.
-You can access PDFs of my published papers here.
-Feel free to contact me for working papers of my current projects.
+You can access PDFs of my published papers here and several working papers here.

 Landon Schnabel.
 2016.
 “The Gender Pray Gap: Wage Labor and the Religiosity of High-Earning Women and Men.”
 Gender and Society 30(4).
 (PDF | Online Supplement )

 Winner of the 2017 Association for the Sociology of Religion McNamara Award

 Honorable Mention for the 2017 American Sociological Association Religion Section Distinguished Article Award

 Winner of a 2016 North Central Sociological Association Student Paper Award

 Winner of the 2015 Sociologists for Women in Society Cheryl Allyn Miller Award

 Winner of the 2015 Schuessler Award for Best Article by an IU Sociology Student